Training a Task-Specific Image Reconstruction Loss: Comparison of loss functions

-\paragraph{JPEG artefact removal} For this application, the same DnCNN \cite{zhang2017beyond} as for the denoising task is employed.
-We train the network on the DIV2K dataset \cite{agustsson2017ntire} and test on BSD500.
-We used cross-dataset validation as we found the task to be too easy to discriminate between losses when tested on the split of the same dataset.
+\paragraph{JPEG artifact removal} For this application, we use the same DnCNN \cite{zhang2017beyond} as for the denoising.
 During training we feed in images compressed with the JPEG codec with the quality factor of 10 as in \cite{dong2015compression,galteri2017deep}.
 We perform data augmentation with 90$^\circ$ image rotation, vertical and horizontal flips.
 The model is trained with Adam optimizer and the learning rate set to $1e-4$.
 The test images are compressed with a quality factor of 10 and a more challenging factor of 7.
-Quantitative results, for the compression quality factor of 7, in Table~\ref{table-various-loss-comparison} show that our loss produces better results in terms of PSNR and NIQE.
-We provide qualitative results for JPEG artefact removal in the appendix.